 Throughout the semester, we'll have a variety of assignments for you to complete either individually or as part of a group.

-Assignments that are part of MyOpenMath (MOM) will allow each student to use a Late Pass to given themselves additional time to complete the assignment.
 The class will vote on 1) how much time each Late Pass is worth, and 2) how many Late Passes students can use on an individual assignment.

 There are several important things to keep in mind related to Late Passes: